Kemppis3/System-event-monitor/README.md

 ## Notes

 You should always be careful when dealing with honeypots and opening a VM to the outside world.
 The VM should contain only dummy data in real looking directories, which we want to monitor and protect on the actual server.
-Gathering information about attackers targets and attack surface is important for enhancing the security of the real servers.
+Gathering information about attackers targets and attack surfaces is important for enhancing the security of the real servers.